 You’re probably well aware of the debate about which is “better”—real or artificial Christmas trees.
+Which one is better for the environment?
 Which is healthier and safer for kids and pets?
-Which one is better for the environment?

 Unfortunately, there is no straightforward answer to the question.
 There are several different factors to consider, which will help you make the best decision for you, your family, and your home.

 So to help you make your choice, I’m giving you the lowdown on everything you might want to know about potential environmental toxins in real and artificial Christmas trees.
 I’ll also give you suggestions on how to reduce your exposure and then some ideas for unconventional, hypoallergenic Christmas tree alternatives as well.